GYOSHEV-INDUSTRIES/GyoUtils/README.md

 This is the collection of those simple tools.
 They have frequently helped us while developing our projects.
 We hope they might help you with yours.

-Here's a high level view of most of the things you can find in gyoutils.
-For a more comprehensive list you should look into each file.
+For a comprehensive list of everything that Gyoutils offers, each file contains the list of utilities included within it, together with documentation on how to use them.
+If you don't want to include/use the entire set of utilities you can manually take the ones you need, the code is built to easily do so.
 For updates on recent changes you should look at CHANGELOG.txt.
+Here's a high level view of most of the things you can find:

-- A new simpler alternative to printf, faster than std::cout.
+- print, a new simpler alternative to printf, faster than std::cout.
 - Deactivatable assert macros with custom print messages.
 - A defer macro, similar to defer in go lang, useful for memory and resource management.
+- Allocators, a construct found in other languages to simplify memory management and speedup your code substantially.
-- Dynamic arrays, a simple faster replacement to std::vector.
+- Arrays, a simple faster replacement to std::vector, with more capabilities thanks to the Allocators.
+- A For macro which will help you during iteration over some of gyoutils structures, more powerful than c++'s range for loop.
 - str, a simple faster replacement to std::string.
-- str_builder, a simple structure to construct your strings, which also can help you when building binary files.
+- StrBuilder, a simple structure to construct your strings, which also can help you when building binary files.
-- A for macro which will help you during iteration over some of gyoutils structures, more powerful than c++'s range for loop.
 - Simple deactivatable performance counters, for when you want to measure performance at low level, with more resolution than std::chrono.
 - A simple profiling structure to help you in profiling nested/recursive functions.
 - Some simple benchmarking functionality to help you test functions in a variety of cases.